 Petersburg is a very small city located in the state of Illinois.
 With a population of 2,190 people and two constituent neighborhoods, Petersburg is the 463rd largest community in Illinois.
-Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic cities in the country.

-The citizens of Petersburg are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Petersburg have a bachelor's degree or advanced degree
+The citizens of Petersburg are slightly less educated than the national average of 21.84% for the average city or town: 15.78% of adults in Petersburg have a bachelor's degree or advanced degree

 The most common language spoken in Petersburg is English.
 Other important languages spoken here include Spanish and German.